USPTO/USPTO-DS-Theme/README.md

 - Download the [lastest](https://github.com/USPTO/USPTO-DS-Theme/archive/master.zip) source code.
 - Copy the /assets to the root folder to your project.
-- Add the following code to your HTML pages or templates:
+- Add the following code to the head of your HTML pages or templates:

 ```
 <!-- USPTO v2.x Base Theme - Note: This already includes Bootstrap 4 -->